Construction of Slepian-Wolf Source Code and Broadcast Channel Code Based on Hash Property: Strong -hash property

 for all $\G\subset\U^n$ and $\uu\in\U^n$. \end{lem}

 \begin{lem}[{\cite[Lemma 2]{HASH}}] If $(\A,\pA)$ satisfies (\ref{eq:whash}) then

 for all $\T\subset\U^n$. \end{lem}

 In the following, we consider the combination of two ensembles, where functions have the same domain.
 It should be noted that the assumption of a strong hash property makes it unnecessary to assume the linearity of a function for the hash property of the concatenated ensemble while the linearity of a function is assumed in \cite{HASH}\cite{HASH-UNIV}\cite{HASH-CRYPT}.
-The proof is given in Appendix \ref{sec:hash-AB}. \begin{lem} Assume that an ensemble $(\bcA,\bpA)$ of functions $A:\U^n\to\im\A$ satisfies an strong $(\aalphaA,\bbetaA)$-hash property and an ensemble $(\bcA',\bpAp)$ of functions $A':\U^n\to\im\A'$ satisfies an strong $(\aalphaAp,\bbetaAp)$-hash property.
-Let $\phA$ be the joint distribution on $\hcA\equiv\A\times\A'$ defined as
+The proof is given in Appendix \ref{sec:hash-AB}. \begin{lem} Let $(\bcA,\bpA{})$ and $(\bcA',\bpAp{})$ be ensembles satisfying a strong $(\aalphaA{},\bbetaA{})$-hash property and a strong $(\aalphaAp,\bbetaAp)$-hash property, respectively.
+Let $\A\in\bcA{}$ (resp. $\A'\in\bcA'$) be a set of functions $A:\U^n\to\im\A$ (resp. $A':\U^n\to\im\A'$).
+Let $\hcA\equiv\A\times\A'$ and $\hA\equiv(A,A')\in\hcA$ defined as